makersacademy/bowling-challenge/README.md

 Bowling Challenge
 =================

 This is my attempt at a Bowling Scorecard Program built in Javascript.
-I used TDD approach (via Jest) which I hope will reflect in my tests.
+I used a TDD approach (via Jest) which I hope will reflect in my tests.

 User Stories
 ------------